Transport and removal of a passive tracer in porous media employing surface washing: Introduction

 \section{Introduction}

 Many materials encountered in everyday life are porous.
 Examples include concrete, brick, mortar, ceramics, unglazed tiles, plaster, and asphalt \cite{Hu2013,Hall2021,Fusade2019}.
-Contaminants, including chemical and radioactive substances as well as biological pathogens that pose significant risks to human health, can penetrate and become absorbed into the pore space of materials, from which they are often difficult to remove \cite{Fitch2003,Settles2006,Boone2007,Gazi2025}.
+Contaminants, such as chemical and radioactive substances as well as biological pathogens that pose significant risks to human health, can penetrate and become absorbed into the pore space of materials, from which they are often difficult to remove \cite{Fitch2003,Settles2006,Boone2007,Gazi2025}.
 Depending on their physicochemical properties, such contaminants can be broadly classified as short-lived or persistent \citep{Ryan2008}.

-Short-lived contaminants tend to degrade or evaporate naturally within minutes or hours due to chemical reactions such as hydrolysis, environmental conditions such as airflow over the surface \cite{Griffiths1999}, biodegradation \citep{Bartelt-Hunt2006} and weathering processes.
+Short-lived contaminants tend to degrade or evaporate naturally within minutes or hours due to chemical reactions such as hydrolysis, environmental conditions such as airflow over the surface \cite{Griffiths1999}, and biodegradation \citep{Bartelt-Hunt2006}.
 Porous media properties, such as wettability and pore connectivity, have been shown to play a critical role in controlling the transport (especially permeation and desorption) of contaminants through the porous network \cite{Jenkins1994}.
-In general, transport and transformation of contaminants within and outside the porous materials have been extensively studied \cite{Westin1998,Willis2012a,Willis2012b}.
+Transport and physicochemical transformation of contaminants within and outside on the surface of the porous materials have been extensively studied \cite{Westin1998,Willis2012a,Willis2012b}.
 Experimental and theoretical investigations have shown that evaporation can lead to partial removal of absorbed species, and vapour-phase transport may temporarily increase airborne exposure risks.

-In contrast, persistent contaminants remain within the porous matrix for extended periods, ranging from days to even years, due to their chemical stability and low vapour pressure.
-These substances pose a risk of chronic exposure, primarily through dermal contact rather than inhalation, as their low volatility limits atmospheric transport.
+In contrast, persistent contaminants remain within the porous matrix for extended periods (ranging from days to even years) due to their chemical stability and low vapour pressure.
+These substances pose a risk of chronic exposure, primarily through dermal contact rather than inhalation, as their low volatility limits their partitioning into the gas phase.
 Persistent contaminants may also re-emerge if the material structure is compromised, either through human activity (e.g., drilling, scraping, or sanding) or natural degradation processes (e.g., cracking, erosion, or material fatigue).